swiftest/CAL/README.md

 <img src="figure/CapsViT.png" height="600"/>

 Fig1.
 The proposed CapsViT for HIC.
-The actual training process is carried out in mini-batches, for the sake of demonstration, only one sample is taken here as an example.

 The second base classifier is designed based on the improved GLOM system and named CapsGLOM.
 Instead of using the pre-assigned universal capsule to learn the multi-level embeddings at various positions, CapsGLOM borrows from the way CapsNet builds primary capsules and lets the network learn these embeddings itself.

 <img src="figure/CapsGLOM.png" height="600"/>

 Fig2.
 The proposed CapsGLOM for HIC.
-The actual training process is carried out in mini-batches, for the sake of demonstration, only one sample is taken here as an example.

 AL experiments on four benchmark HSI data sets show that our proposed CapsViT and CapsGLOM can obtain good or even the best classification performance on the initial training set, which puts the way for the subsequent active selection of the most informative samples.
 At the same time, the proposed CAL framework is flexible, and any excellent deep model can be used to replace either of the two base classifiers we designed, as long as it can handle samples with the same form (dimension).
 In addition, compared with advanced deep models, out proposed CapsViT and CapsGLOM can obtain very competitive results in supervised classification experiments on four data sets.
 In addition, compared with advanced deep models, out proposed CapsViT and CapsGLOM can obtain very competitive results in supervised classification experiments on four data sets.